vcostanza/TuneBlob/README.md

 - Customizable tuning standard (440 Hz by default)
 - Action bar button to switch between day and night theme

-## TODO
-- Option for changing the input microphone

 ## Purpose
 Besides its utility as a musical tuner (of which there are many), I created this app to learn Kotlin and brush up on my knowledge of OpenGL and C++.
 This is also the first Android app I've created and released outside of a professional context.
 Truth be told I don't primarily consider myself an Android developer despite doing it professionally since 2015.